pratiqdev/nestore-beta/_notes/notes.md

 ---

-A simple key-value store with a powerful event interface for accessing, monitoring and updating values.
+A simple key-value store with a powerful real-time state management api.

+Access, monitor and update values with events.
+Support for persistent storage with included or custom adapters.
+In-store mutation functions for easy to manage logic.

 Setup is easy - just create, and export your store!